peter-akhigbe/Hello-Microverse/README.md

 > Write a message to encourage readers to support your project

-If you like this project, please give a star.
+Give a ⭐️ if you like this project!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>